Oxlo.ai

 python main.py

-If everything is set up correctly, you will see a JSON response containing the model output.
-You are now successfully connected to Oxlo.ai.
+If everything is set up correctly, you will see the model's response printed in your terminal.
+You are now successfully connected to Oxlo.ai using the OpenAI SDK.

 How It Works